 - Secure the knot with a little hot glue.
 Your little ones might start playing with them and I want them to be safe for everyone.

-- Experiment with different hat styles and fabrics.
+- If you want to use the same hat material, I found some here that’s very similar that I haven’t used yet, but the print is almost identical, so I’m excited to try it.
+But don’t feel stuck with just the one look.
+Experiment with different hat styles and fabrics.
 This slouchy hat is perfect for the farmhouse gnome but if you’d like to make a holiday gnome, try some buffalo check in the same slouchy style or try one of our felt cone hats from our other holiday gnome tutorials.

 In case this is your first time here and it isn’t glaringly obvious, I love to make gnomes – holiday gnomes, Christmas gnomes, Scandinavian… well, you get the picture.

 Click here to join the more than 50,000 crafters who get the once-weekly Ruffles and Rain Boots newsletter so I can keep you up to date on all things gnomes and beyond.
 You’ll gain access to free graphics, amazing printables, and a hand lettering library full of free resources.
 It’ll knock your socks off.